Reducing Guesswork via an Unreliable Oracle: Noisy Case

 \begin{example} Fix any cardinality $N\in \mathbb{N}$.
 Let $0< p < \tfrac{1}{2}$ and $k\in\{1,2,...,N-1\}$.
 Pick some numbers $\alpha,\beta$ such that $0<\alpha<p<\beta<\tfrac{1}{2}$.
 Define the sequence $\{q_i\}_{i=1}^N$ as follows.
 Set $q_1=1$, and for $i>1$ set

 Now, consider an r.v. $X$ with distribution $p_i\dfn q_i/\sum_jq_j$.
-It is easy to check that if Bob asks about any symbol other than $k$, then the posterior distribution given any answer by Carole has the exact same order as the prior, and hence the expected guessing time remains the same.
-However, if Bob asks about $k$, then in case Carole says ``yes'' then $k$ strictly moves up at least one spot in the posterior order.
-It's not difficult to see that this means that the expected guessing time is reduced. \end{example}

-The example above highlights the fact that the most important feature of good partitions is not so much the exact symbol probabilities, but rather which symbol can ``pass'' which in the posterior probability order.
+By construction, if Bob asks about any symbol other than $k$, then the posterior distribution given any answer by Carole has the exact same order as the prior, and hence the minimal expected guessing time remains the same.
+However, if Bob asks about $k$, then in case Carole says ``yes'' then $k$ strictly moves up at least one spot in the posterior order; hence, the minimal expected guessing time is reduced.
+This example highlights the fact that the most important feature of good partitions is not so much the exact symbol probabilities, but rather which symbol can ``pass'' which in the posterior probability order. \end{example}